cindyhu2023/paripassu/js/readme.md

   - initializeLandmark: add data to every landmark in your game.
 Are coffee shops worth 10 points?
   - onEnterRange, onExitRange: what to do if the player enters or exits the region around a landmark.
 Different levels mean you can give different points for proximity
   - featureToStyle: How a landmark is displayed

-Yvan's notes

-- I want to make a simple game that also serves as a self-guided tour of Northwestern and Evanston, mirroring how a Northwestern propsie would do on their visit.